JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 > Sentinel-1 is a phase-preserving dual-polarization SAR system, meaning that it can receive a signal in both horizontal and vertical polarizations.
 Different polarizations can be used to bring out different physical properties in a scene.
 The data for this challenge includes two microwave frequency readings: VV (vertical transmit, vertical receive) and VH (vertical transmit, horizontal receive).

 <img src="./imgs/c2s-sar-polarization.jpeg" alt="c2s-sar-polarization" width="1000" />

+After looking at our data, there were no abnormalities we needed to fix in the dataset.

+Note: we could have added additional data from the Microsoft Planetary Computer to augment our dataset with information about things such as elevation, but you need to ask for special permission from Microsoft to have access.
+I gained access and I was able to work with the data in Colab, but I left it out of SageMaker since the project reviewer will not have access.

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: